Hotmoka/hotmoka/tutorial/Takamaka.md

    instance, for ever and ever.

-We provide here an improved version of the `TicTacToe` contract, that solves the two problems above.
+We provide here an improved version of the `TicTacToe` contract, that solves both problems at once.
 The policy is very simple: we impose a minimum bet, in order to avoid free games; if a winner emerges, then we forward him only 90% of the jackpot; the remaing 10% goes to the creator of the `TicTacToe` contract.
 If, instead, the game ends in a draw, we forward the whole jackpot to the creator.
 The modified contract is reported below.
-Note that we added a `@Entry` contructor, that takes not of the `creator` of the game:
+Note that we added an `@Entry` contructor, that takes note of the `creator` of the game:

 ```java
 package takamaka.tests.tictactoe;